- Tough Looking Truck

 Lifetime capped price servicing is available across the Colorado range, allowing you to get a better idea of the maintenance costs throughout the life of the vehicle.
 Add in a 3 Year/100,000km Warranty, and Roadside Assist to that mix too.

 In an extremely competitive market, the 2015 Holden Colorado with its family and tradie friendly abilities, sharp pricing and overall good performance has done an extremely good job at making us want to keep it in our test garage for a little while longer.
+If you’re looking for a grill for your freightliner, you should check these freightliner grills.

 Sure, it’s doesn’t boast the most creature comforts, but at its core it does a great job at doing whatever you need it to do.
 To us, that’s one of the most important things when looking for a good pick up – versatility.
 The Colorado has the ability to adapt on a daily basis, and delivers the goods every time.